Learning to detect continuous gravitational waves: an open data-analysis competition: Dataset description

 \subsection{Noise distribution}

 All samples of the competition contain background noise.
-This was either simulated Gaussian noise with a fixed (single-sided) Amplitude Spectral Density (ASD) of \mbox{$\sqrt{\Sn} = \qtyproduct{5e-24}{\persqrthz}$} (cf.~\cite{Tenorio:2024jgc}) or real Advanced LIGO noise from the third LVK observing run (O3)~\cite{KAGRA:2023pio, O3aData, O3bData}.
+This was either simulated Gaussian noise or real Advanced LIGO noise from the third LVK observing run (O3)~\cite{KAGRA:2023pio, O3aData, O3bData}.

-Each data sample in the competition's dataset consists of a two sets of Short Fourier Transforms, representing the H1 (Hanford) and L1 (Livingston) LIGO detectors, spanning a total time of 4 months and a frequency band of $\SI{0.2}{\hertz}$ with $\T{SFT} = \SI{1800}{\second}$.
+Each data sample in the competition's dataset consists of a two sets of Short Fourier Transforms, representing the H1 (Hanford) and L1 (Livingston) LIGO detectors, spanning a total time of $\T{span} = 4\;\mathrm{month}$ and a frequency band of $\SI{0.2}{\hertz}$ with $\T{SFT} = \SI{1800}{\second}$.
 To better simulate the conditions of a real search, we introduce gaps in the data.
 As a result, SFTs are not necessarily contiguous (i.~e.~\mbox{$t_{\alpha + 1} - t_{\alpha} \geq \T{SFT}$}).

 We model the duration of observing-quality (``science-mode'') segments and gaps during the O3 run using an exponential distribution, as shown in Fig.~\ref{fig:data_segments}.
 We compute the duration of science-mode segments and gaps by generating \SI{1800}{\second}-SFTs from publicly-available O3 data using the timestamps provided in Ref.~\cite{segments}.
 The average science-mode segment (gap) duration is compatible with \mbox{$\chtime{data} = \qtyproduct{2.16e4}{\second}$} (\mbox{$\chtime{gap} = \qtyproduct{7.2e3}{\second}$}), which corresponds to $\sim$12 ($\sim$4) SFTs.
-For simplicity, we neglect correlations between detectors or gap sizes.

-To generate a data sample, we fix the total duration at $\T{span} = 4\;\mathrm{month}$ and sample gap/science-mode durations alternatively.
+For each interferometer, we draw gap/science-mode durations alternatively from the distributions in Fig.~\ref{fig:data_segments} until completing a span of $\T{span}$.
 The first segment is sampled from the gap distribution and added to the starting time of O3 to avoid fixing the starting time.
-This process is repeated for both interferometers independently.
-By construction, the resulting data samples have a ``duty cycle'' (fraction of science-mode data) of
+As a result, the SFTs of different detectors have, in general, different starting timestamps.
+By construction, the resulting data samples for both detectors have a ``duty cycle'' (fraction of science-mode data) of

 which is comparable with realistic observing runs~\cite{Buikema_2020,LIGO:2021ppb}.